-Karen Springen agrees on that main point.
-“Be curious,” says Springen, lecturer at Northwestern's Medill School of Journalism, Media, Integrated Marketing Communications, where she teaches, directs the Journalism Residency program and chairs the student affairs committee for the university's Faculty Senate.
+“Be curious,” agrees Karen Springen, a lecturer at Northwestern's Medill School of Journalism, Media, Integrated Marketing Communications, where she teaches, directs the Journalism Residency program, and chairs the student affairs committee for the university's Faculty Senate.

-A former correspondent for Newsweek magazine, Springen says, “When I was a newbie journalist in New York City, I always wondered where I could find free, clean bathrooms.
-Voila -- a story idea.
-I mailed a short pitch to an editor at the New York Daily News and, amazingly, even though she didn't know me, she said yes. “
+Springen says, “When I was a newbie journalist in New York City, I always wondered where I could find free, clean bathrooms.
+Voila — a story idea.
+I mailed a short pitch to an editor at the New York Daily News and, amazingly, even though she didn't know me, she said yes."

-When you are job hunting in journalism, be persistent.
+When you are job hunting for a position in journalism, be persistent.

 “Give your job hunt the personal touch,” says Caryn Ward, is an assistant professor at Northwestern University’s Medill School of Journalism and Emmy Award-winning broadcast journalist.

 “When I was looking for my first job in TV news I took a very long road trip.
-I traveled to every television station in Georgia and Florida and met with every News Director or Executive Producer or Producer who would see me,” says Ward, who spent more than 25 years in television newsrooms as a reporter, editor, executive producer, managing editor and news director.
+I traveled to every television station in Georgia and Florida and met with every News Director or Executive Producer or Producer who would see me,” says Ward, who spent more than 25 years in television newsrooms as a reporter, editor, executive producer, managing editor, and news director.
+She also writes for online and print publications including The Chicago Tribune, Al Jazeera, Huffington Post, and InterMat.

 “Yes, it took time.
 Yes, it took money.
 And yes, I heard no from almost everyone.
 But it only took one yes and I was on my way.
-That yes would not have happened if I had just sent a resume and cover letter,” says Ward, who also writes for online and print publications including The Chicago Tribune, Al Jazeera, Huffington Post and InterMat.
+That yes would not have happened if I had just sent a resume and cover letter."

 While journalism is a profession that is expanding, it also has its challenges with a legacy of not being diverse or inclusive.
 That necessary cultural shift begins with hiring.